InfraLore/make_for_devops/chapters/08-advanced_make.md

 This section covers Make's lesser-known capabilities: features that didn't make it into introductory tutorials but prove invaluable when you hit their specific use cases.
 You won't need all of these immediately.
 But when you encounter the problems they solve, you'll be glad you know they exist.
+Where to start?
+Grouped targets and output-sync.
+Explore secondary expansion later, when you think you might need it.

 ### Secondary Expansion: Dynamic Prerequisites